Tensegrity MedicineTM In Marysville, WA

 Understanding How A Tensegrity Medicine Session Works

 The flow of the session is geared uniquely to the needs of the client.
 Beginning with a structural-functional evaluation which allows us to find the areas of greatest myofascial restriction - often the cause or contributor to clients' pain.
-The picture at the bottom right helps demonstrates the effect that tension places on the body.
+The picture at the upper right helps demonstrates the effect that tension places on the body.

 Based on our findings, Bowenwork and/or other techniques will be used with pauses, allowing the body time to integrate the stimulus of the move.
 During this time clients often note a deep sense of relaxation and calm.
 Following treatment, walking is used as a method for the body to integrate the work.